celery/celery/docs/getting-started/brokers/sqs.rst

     sqs://aws_access_key_id:aws_secret_access_key@

-you must *remember to include the "@" at the end*.
+You must remember to include the ``@`` sign at the end and URL encode the password so it can be parsed correctly.
+This can be accomplished with builtin ``urllib.parse.quote`` function.

 The login credentials can also be set using the environment variables :envvar:`AWS_ACCESS_KEY_ID` and :envvar:`AWS_SECRET_ACCESS_KEY`,